 I also make sure that I add them to a jar of olive oil while still hot.
-It imparts the tomato flavour to the oil and after a few months I use that oil for cooking and make up a new batch with fresh oil.
+It imparts the tomato flavour to the oil and after a few months I use that oil for cooking and make up a new batch of tomatoes with fresh oil.

 Skill level: Easy